jamisong14/java-distrib-bank-system/README.md

 # Java RMI Distributed Banking System
-## CSCI 5105 - Homework 5
 Author: Jamison Grudem
 Email: grude013@umn.edu
-Using 2 grace days

 ## About The Program
 This program is a distributed banking system that uses Java Remote Method Invocation (RMI) for client-server communication and server-server peer communication for replicated server instances.
 Each server contains a ConcurrentHashMap that stores account information.
 Each account has a unique account number and a balance.